manikanta-MB/IPL-Dataset-Analytics/README.md

   * Activate that virtual environment.
   * clone this repository.
   * Go to "IPL-Dataset-Analytics" directory.
-  * run this command `pip install requirements.txt`.
+  * run this command `pip install -r requirements.txt`.
   * above command installs all the required packages for this project.
 ## Problems
 There are 4 Problems in this project to deal with.<br />